Hi, I’m Vicky and I fill the boots around here.

-Originally from north east Scotland, I’ve now been based in the south of England for several years, most recently on the beautiful Isle of Wight.
+Originally from a small fishing village north east Scotland, I’ve been based in the south of England for several years, most recently on the beautiful Isle of Wight.

 After graduating with a degree in marine biology and a Masters in environmental management for tourism and recreation, I spent several years working in conservation as an environmental education and youthwork specialist.
 I’d spend my day in the woods hunting for the Gruffalo with teeny-tots, and watching teenagers attempt to fell trees with the power of flirting.

 Following redundancy of my job in 2013, I joined the crew of the Viking longship Draken Harald Hårfagre, spending summers sailing around Norway and the British Isles.
-This kindled a lasting passion for sailing, and since then I’ve been fortunate enough to split my time between working a seasonal wildlife ranger job and developing my sailing skills as a deckhand on tall ships in the summers.
+This kindled a lasting passion for sailing, and since then I’ve been fortunate enough to split my time between working a seasonal wildlife ranger job and developing my sailing skills as a deckhand on tall ships.

 In 2016 I was part of the expedition crew that sailed Draken across the North Atlantic, calling in the Faroe Islands, Iceland, Greenland, and Newfoundland on route to Canada and the US.

 Any free time I manage to find is filled with hiking, wild camping, kayaking, and exploring new places I visit, both at home in the UK and farther afield.
-I am drawn to both the mountains and the sea, and I’m currently working towards both Mountain Leader and Yachtmaster qualifications.
+I’m currently working towards both Mountain Leader and Yachtmaster qualifications.

 I can’t live without a good cup of tea.
 Several cups of tea